samcooler/flame_art/pi_setup/README.md

 As a backup, there is an ssid configured, so you can set your phone to it. `light-internet` `curvelight` .

-RPI only supports 2.4ghz so make sure whatever you have providing that ssid can provide 2.4ghz
+RPI only supports 2.4ghz so make sure whatever you have providing that ssid can provide 2.4ghz (not true with RPI 5 which does support 5ghz).

 ## Github